Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 As long as you remain engaged with them, they will use whatever they gather about you as fodder for their campaign to discredit you.
 Nothing is private, and nothing is sacred.

-Sharing yourself isn’t safe.
+When you stay in contact with a narcissist, Sharing yourself isn’t safe.
 Over time, you begin to withdraw.

 4) If they aren’t using you for supply, they see you as their enemy.